danoc93/auctioneer/README.md

 A tester file has been provided under ```e2e```.
 This tester will run against the API endpoints provided as arguments.

 This tester generates unique ids to run experiments.
+Potentially, since it depends on a worker, you may end up with auctions that haven't been marked as fulfilled immediately.